wbalmer/petitRADTRANS/docs/content/available_opacities.rst

 All solid condensate opacities listed are available for both the DHS and Mie scattering particle shapes.

+.. important:: Currently no space group information are given for the crystal species. **We plan to add them in the future.**

 .. list-table::
     :widths: 10 10 80
     :header-rows: 1